mmtk/mmtk-core/README.md

 the latest Rust stable release.
 The release cycle of mmtk-core is six weeks, roughly the same as Rust itself.

-Our minimum support Rust version (MSRV) policy is "N-1".
+Our minimum support Rust version (MSRV) policy is "N-1" (note that N is *NOT* the current stable Rust release).
 That means we also ensure mmtk-core works properly with the Rust toolchain that is one minor version before the version specified in `rust-toolchain`.
 For example, if `rust-toolchain` contains "1.61.2", the MSRV will be guaranteed to be no later than "1.60.0".
 We may bump MSRV up to "N-1" when we need to make use of new Rust